 - Older drivers are more likely to drive more carefully.

 - Driving studies confirm that women are less likely to be involved in accidents.

 - At-fault accidents, tickets and claims results in higher rates.

 - How easy or difficult is it to steal your car?
-Your comprehensive insurance costs will be lower based on this.
+Your comprehensive insurance will be lower based on this.

-- How much will it cost to repair your car?
-Repair costs (parts and labour) impact collision insurance.
-Domestic cars are generally less expensive to repair than imported cars.
+- How much will it cost to repair?
+Parts and labour impact collision insurance.
+Domestic cars are generally less expensive to repair than imported.